-Locust Projects presents The Command Center by Whitney Humphreys, a current dual MFA degree-seeking student at San Francisco Art Institute.
-She is the sixth student featured in our summer LAB MFA open call since 2013.
+Locust Projects is proud to present The Command Center by Whitney Humphreys, a current dual Masters’ degree-seeking student at San Francisco Art Institute.
+She is the sixth MFA-degree candidate featured in our LAB MFA summer open call since 2013.

 About the Artist

 Whitney Humphreys is a San Francisco Bay Area artist and teacher currently pursuing a double Masters in San Francisco Art Institute’s Dual Degree program, where she has held the position of 2018 Co-Director for the Legion of Graduate Students.
 Upon completion, she will earn an MFA in studio practice, with a focus in printmaking and sculptural installation, as well as an MA in the History and Theory of Contemporary Art with her thesis titled Gendered Machines.

 Having grown up in California with a creatively, politically, and academically driven family and community, she has been studying art her entire life.
 Culminating in a practice rooted deeply in processes of research, her work addresses modes of knowledge production and representation that impact constructions of identity, examined through an Intersectional Feminist lens.
 She has exhibited throughout the Bay Area during her career as an artist, muralist, designer, maker, event coordinator, and instructor.